CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/manager/enable-signing-document.md

 ### Interface Design Manager

 If you are using a custom menu view in Interface Design Manager, please uncheck it checkbox and log in to all of the devices.
-After this you can go to the Designer and reassign the custom view.
+After this, you can go to the Designer and reassign the custom view.
 Now you can check the Signing option.

 ## Usage

 Open Custom Configuration, go to Manager tab and check the Enable Signing Document check box.
-Then click the Load button next to it to choose required documents.
+Then click the Load button next to it to choose the required documents.

 ![Enable signing document option](./media/enable-signing-document-option.png)